 A Guide for Professionals Working With Immigrants & Refugee Children & Youth.

-This mental health promotion guide, produced by Caring for Kids New to Canada, aims to increase personal resilience by building on protective factors, and to decrease risk factors through care, counselling and the reduction of inequities.
+Produced by Caring for Kids New to Canada, this mental health promotion guide aims to increase personal resilience by building on protective factors, and to decrease risk factors through care, counselling and the reduction of inequities.

 Mental Health Promotion Integrated Service Model.

-This program, developed by Ontario Council of Agencies Serving Immigrants (OCASI) aims to build the capacity of newcomer and refugee services to promote mental health and newcomer wellbeing and respond to mental health issues within their organizations.
+Developed by Ontario Council of Agencies Serving Immigrants (OCASI), this program aims to build the capacity of newcomer and refugee services to promote mental health and newcomer wellbeing and respond to mental health issues within their organizations.

 Tools